How GPS Works

 Other Global Navigation Systems

-GPS is one of several global systems:
+GPS is one of several global navigation satellite systems (GNSS).
+Others include:

 Limitations

-- Buildings and urban environments
+- Buildings and urban environments that block or reflect signals

 A Timing System That Enables Location